 Until Microsoft added the fsutil

-4[Return to Text] The NTFS.SYS File System Driver contains the names of all the special "$-character" system files and treats them as specially Protected files, returning ACCESS DENIED to any system code (such as Windows File Explorer) acting on behalf of users or even Administrators which simply attempts to view their names.
+4[Return to Text] The NTFS.SYS File System Driver contains the names of all the "$-character" system files and treats them as specially Protected files, returning ACCESS DENIED to any system code (such as Windows File Explorer) acting on behalf of users or even Administrators which simply attempts to view their names.
 So these hidden, system NT metafiles can never be listed in the Windows Root Directory, even at a Command Prompt; let alone be accessed for reading.
-This means any tool (possibly apart from Microsoft's own utilities; like fsutil) that does view these special files, must be accessing these files and their data outside of the usual OS code which would normally call NTFS.SYS to access any NT files.
+This means any tool (possibly apart from Microsoft's own utilities; like fsutil) that does view these special files, must be accessing these files and their content outside of the usual OS code which would normally call NTFS.SYS to access an NTFS file.

 Text] Note: You can download and make use of WinHex from here with limited